moustaphaOut/tierraChallenge/readme.md

 This will create the node_modules folder and allow jest to run its tests.
 You can do so by running

 `npm test` or `npm test -- --watch` if you want the test to rerun each time a change is made.
+To run the test via docker use:

+`docker run -v "$PWD":/usr/src/app -w /usr/src/app node npm run test`

 But it might be easier to add a Jest module to your text editor of choice